naykakashima/NewsAggregator/README.md

 - Fetches news articles from 3 sources (e.g., APIs or static feeds)
 - Aggregates and deduplicates the content
 - Renders everything in a clean, unified layout
-- Built with vanilla JS, TailwindCSS, and Parcel
+- Built with vanilla JS and TailwindCSS

 ## 🛠️ Getting Started